A Dreamcatcher's Manifesto

 I am only coming through in waves.

-But the question is prying its way through the snakes and the hair.
+But the question is prying its way past the snakes and the hair.

 - How come nobody gets through?